benyakirten/benyakir-writes/README.md

 ## Planned Changes

-> Add the showcase pages from benyakiredits.com (it will be awhile before this happens.
-Don't hold your breath)
+> Add the showcase pages from benyakiredits.com.
+It will be awhile before this happens so don't hold your breath.
-> Add E2E testing

 ## Changelog